Law Enforcement Instructor Training

 The development of D.R.A.W.
-School dates back to early 2013 when a team of forward-thinking firearms instructors, Olympic team doctors, neurologists and trainers came together to develop a better firearms training platform exclusively for law enforcement officers.
-While it seemed ahead of it's time at that moment, it proved very quickly to be exactly what officers would need as attacks on law enforcement dramatically increased.
+School dates back to early 2013 when a team of a forward-thinking firearms instructors, Olympic team doctors, neurologists and athletic trainers came together to develop a better firearms training curriculum designed exclusively for law enforcement officers.
+While it seemed ahead of it's time when developed, D.R.A.W.
+School proved very quickly to be exactly what officers would need as attacks on law enforcement dramatically increased.

-Basic law enforcement firearms training is based on traditional methods, which have remained the same for decades.
-While these are certainly capable of teaching an officer to shoot a firearm, they do not train them how to excel in dynamic environments.
+Basic law enforcement firearms training is based on traditional training curriculums, which have remained the same for decades.
+While these classes are certainly capable of teaching an officer to shoot a firearm at a target, they do not train them how to excel with a firearm in dynamic environments.
 More than ever before, body cam footage of OIS incidents prove lethal engagements are happening at mind-boggling speeds.
-Simply put, traditional firearms training does not and cannot prepare officers for what they will face.
+Simply put, traditional firearms training does not and cannot prepare officers for what they will face in the field.

 CONCLUSION OF LAW ENFORCEMENT FIREARMS TRAINING RESEARCH:

 "DECADES OF TRADITION-BASED TRAINING UNIMPEDED UPON BY PROGRESS"

-The overall goal of this group was to create a standardized firearms training program that was built around the latest scientific and athletic research to help officers increase their speed and accuracy, and at the same time increase their mental focus during high-stress situations.
+The overall goal of this development group was to create a nationally standardized firearms training program that was built around the latest scientific and athletic research to help officers increase their speed and accuracy, and at the same time increase their mental focus during high-stress situations.
 Accomplishing this goal also lowered the probability of liability by giving officers faster, clearer decision-making ability.

-After launching in early 2015, D.R.A.W.
+Since 2015, D.R.A.W.
 School has proven to be the most effective way to train officers and keep them engaged in the firearms training process on a regular basis.
-With the introduction of the Online Training System, officers and departments can regularly train to a much higher level of competence and mastery.
+With the introduction of the Online Training System, officers and departments can regularly train to a much higher level of firearm competency and mastery than ever before.

 In May 2016, Police Magazine wrote a four-page article on the developmental background and early successes of the D.R.A.W.
 School program.
 This extensive article featured interviews with departments who saw immediate success with D.R.A.W.
 School firearms training.